- Benefits of good nutrition during cancer treatment

-- Rinse your mouth with baking soda and salt mouthwash before eating to help foods taste better.
+- Rinse your mouth with a baking soda, salt, and water mouthwash before eating to help foods taste better.
 (Mix 1 teaspoon salt and 1 teaspoon baking soda in 1 quart water.
 Shake well before swishing and spitting.)

 - Keep your mouth clean and brush your teeth to help ease bad tastes.